Gaussian Function

 \(X_i\) has the same distribution and is independent of each other.
 We call it independent and identically distributed(i.i.d.).

-In this case, a single sample mean \(\bar{X} = \frac{1}{n}\sum_{i=1} ^n X_i\) is not exactly equivalent to the population mean \(\mu\)
+In this case, a single sample mean \(\bar{X} = \frac{1}{n}\sum_{i=1} ^n X_i\) is not exactly equal to the population mean \(\mu\)

 because there are many different sampling possibilities.
-However, the "average" of sample means is equal to \(\mu\):
+However, the average of sample means is equal to \(\mu\):

 \[